Richards Bay: Catholicism

 The influx of people to Richards Bay in the early eighties brought about a marked increase in the number of Catholics.
 This in turn made it necessary to think of building a proper church.
 Duvenhage and Fischer, architects from Richards Bay, were approached to submit designs.
 During this planning period, all parishioners were invited to make suggestions for the new Catholic centre.
 For months the sketches and plans were displayed after Sunday Mass so that everyone could contribute ideas.
 The Diocese of Eshowe eventually accepted the proposal to build a church together with a hall and a caretaker's flat in Veld en Vlei because of the central position of this suburb.
 The turning of the sod service took place on 12 September 1985.
 LTA Construction, one of the largest building companies in South Africa was awarded the contract.
 Work was completed in June 1986.
 Bishop Mansuet Biyase consecrated the new church on 31 August 1986.
 The patron saint of the church and the parish is St. Francis of Assisi.
 Attached to the church are a sacristy, a small kitchen and a caretaker's flat.
 In 1992, another building was added.
 It contains a meeting room and several classrooms for catechism children.
 The St. Francis Parish in Richards Bay had about 600 Catholics in 1992.

 All the additional buildings were constructed and paid for by Father Pious Paul from a legacy left to him.
 He gave to the Richards Bay Parish a memorial for the benefit of all Catholics in Zululand.
 After Father Pious several priests ran the parish namely Fathers Alousios, Eugene, Hemmie, Peter Blue, Max and the incumbent Father Bheki.

+Crime

+The area experiences high levels of crime with a number of high-profile murders, including that of a ward councillor in 2024.
+Many crimes are related to procurement and supply chain issues.